laguna03/holbertonschool-shell/io_redirections_and_filters/README.md

-17-Script to display all the lines from /etc/passwd file that do not have the string "bin" (grep -v "bin" /etc/passwd) 18-Script to display lines that start in an alphabetical character (grep ^[[:alpha:]] /etc/ssh/sshd_config) 19-Script to change letter A to Z am letter c to e (tr Ac Ze)
+17-Script to display all the lines from /etc/passwd file that do not have the string "bin" (grep -v "bin" /etc/passwd) 18-Script to display lines that start in an alphabetical character (grep ^[[:alpha:]] /etc/ssh/sshd_config) 19-Script to change letter A to Z am letter c to e (tr Ac Ze) 20-Script to track and  delete specific character in this case "cC (tr -d cC) 21-
+22-